kubeshop/testkube/docs/executor-custom.md

 - OUTPUT : stream of json output lines (`testkube.ExecutorOutput`) - each output line is simply wrapped in this JSON, like in structured logging idea.

-In order to be able to run tests using some new tools for which there is no executor, there is possibility to create a custom executor from the [kubetest-executor-template](https://github.com/kubeshop/testkube-executor-template).
+In order to be able to run tests using some new tools for which there is no executor, it is possible to create a custom executor from the [testkube-executor-template](https://github.com/kubeshop/testkube-executor-template).

 ## Steps for creating executor